Yuan-lab-LLM/Yuan3.0/rlhf/docs/data_process.md

     "extra_info": "{'answer': '8.57', 'enable_thinking_flag': False, 'expect_len': 529.0, 'index': 0, 'question': 'Two pipes A and B can fill a tank in 10 hours and 15 hours respectively, while a third pipe C can drain the tank in 20 hours.
 If all three pipes are opened simultaneously, how much time will be taken to fill the tank completely?', 'split': 'train'}"
 }
 ```

+Each piece of data must contain the four mandatory fields, namely `reward_method`, `language`, `enable_thinking_flag` and `expect_len`.
+Among them, `reward_method` serves to identify the data category, `language` is used to specify the language type of the input data, `enable_thinking_flag` indicates whether the thinking model is enabled for the data during training, and `expect_len` defines the expected length of the model output.

 ## Usage